youssefayman55/youssefayman55/README.md

 ## 🚀 About Me

 🎓 Graduate of Faculty of Computers and Artificial Intelligence
-👨‍🏫 AI Instructor at **Eyouth** (MCIT Initiative)
+👨‍🏫 AI Instructor at **Eyouth (MCIT Initiative)**
-📊 Passionate about **Data Science, Machine Learning & AI**
+📊 Specialized in **Data Science | Machine Learning | Deep Learning**
-🏆 Kaggle Master with strong hands-on project experience
+🏆 Kaggle Master with strong real-world projects

-💡 I build intelligent systems, analyze complex data, and transform raw data into impactful insights.
+💡 I transform data into insights and build AI systems that solve real-world problems.

 ---